MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wias_lhresult.md

 ---
 UID: NF:wiamdef.WIAS_LHRESULT
 title: WIAS_LHRESULT macro (wiamdef.h)
-description: The WIAS_LHRESULT macro is obsolete for Windows Vista and later.
+description: The WIAS_LHRESULT macro is obsolete.
 It is recommended that the WIAS_HRESULT macro be used instead.
 The WIAS_LHRESULT macro translates an HRESULT value into a string and writes the string to the diagnostic log file.
 old-location: image\wias_lhresult.htm
 tech.root: image
 ms.assetid: dcc02735-632f-4b86-ac4f-833c8dcba1c5